Gustav Mahler Jugendorchester

 The Gustav Mahler Jugendorchester (GMJO) was founded in Vienna in 1986–7 under the initiative of Claudio Abbado.
 Today, it is regarded as the world’s leading youth orchestra and was honoured by the European Cultural Foundation in 2007.

-An international jury selects candidates from around 2,500 applicants at auditions that take place every year in over 25 European cities.
-Prominent orchestral musicians are members of the jury and are also responsible for the preparation of the repertoire within the individual sections of the Orchestra during the rehearsal periods.
+At the auditions that take place every year in over twenty-five European cities, an international jury selects candidates from an average of 2,000 applicants.
+Prominent orchestra musicians are members of this jury and also responsible for the preparation of the repertoire in the individual sections during the rehearsal periods of the Orchestra.

 The GMJO has been a regular guest at the most prestigious concert halls and festivals for many years, such as the Musikverein in Vienna, the Concertgebouw in Amsterdam, the Suntory Hall in Tokyo, the Mozarteum Argentino in Buenos Aires, the Salzburg Easter Festival, the Edinburgh Festival, the BBC Proms, the Semperoper in Dresden and the Lucerne Festival.
 Since its founding years, the GMJO has a close collaboration with the Salzburg Festival.

 Many former players from the GMJO are now members of leading European orchestras, some of them in principal positions.
-In 2012 an intensive partnership with the renowned Staatskapelle Dresden was announced, which includes concerts and projects involving members of both orchestras.
+In 2012 an intensive partnership with the Dresden Staatskapelle was announced, which includes concerts and projects involving members of both orchestras.